ChefAllen/GoogleSearch/README.md

 ********** ToDo **********

-  figure out some way of having the libraries as part of the code so you don't have to download them seperatly. shouldn't be too difficult.
+  figure out some way of having the libraries as part of the code so you can compile the code from cmd and not be tied to going through a second party like eclipse which is where it was made. shouldn't be too difficult.